mekas/Kernel67Backport/README.md

 5. Create a README.md inside which describe what kind of modification you did to make it boot successfully.
 Don't create README in case of kernel panic.
 In case of kernel panic score is 0.2.

 ## Task 2: Kernel Backport Patching (60%)
 There are two ways to solve this task: easy way which will net 0.2, and hard way which will net full 0.4.
+Start by creating task2 directory.
+Submission items related to task 2 will be put into this directory.

 ###Easy Way (0.3)
 1. Start from Kernel 6.6.
 Tag